ByReals/Discord-bot-virus/README.md

 This tool is for educational purposes only.
 It is coded for you to see how your files are simply stolen and how to take action.
 Do not use for illegal purposes.
-We are never responsible for illegal use.
+I never responsible for illegal use.
 Educational purpose only!
 If you open this file: Go to task manager then click the python/.exe (if its .exe file you have to end task the small one that uses small amount of ram then te big file that uses big amount of ram) and click "End task".
  Actions: